cabo/iregexp/README.md

 ...
 ```

-The test in the test set starts with "=" (test should be OK), "-"
+The lines in the test set start with "=" (test should be OK), "-"
 (test should fail), and "*" (test should be OK, but regexp example
 generator cannot handle this test ).
 The JSON-like expression to the right of the example is a path tree.